A Mind Beside Itself: "III. The Silent Man"

 "The Silent Man" is the third part of the cycle, and the second single, EP and video release from the album.
 LaBrie described the lyrics as dealing with "communication breakdown, for instance between a father and a son.
 We feel that we have to play certain roles when around one of our parents, and we never really get to know the real person.
 I'm lucky that I behave with my own father like I would a friend.
 We can joke around and go for a beer."
 The song follows the same religious tones as its predecessor, "Voices".

 "The Silent Man" is an acoustic ballad, with very little in the way of percussion.
 The song is a somber epilogue after the climax at the end of "Voices".
-The music video, directed by Portnoy, includes much of the imagery from the Awake album's artwork.
+The music video, co-directed by Portnoy, was filmed on February 5, 1995 in Germany and includes much of the imagery from the Awake album's artwork.

-The band will often play a full-band arrangement with electric guitar, drums, bass and piano.
-Those performances will also include some extended piano/guitar trade-off solos towards the end of the song.
+The band would often play a full-band arrangement with electric guitar, drums, bass and piano.
+Those performances would also include some extended piano/guitar trade-off solos towards the end of the song.